Eclaizr/space-exploration/README.md

 ```
 Then connect to it: http://localhost:8000 !

-Developed as part of our first-year engineering school project in Computer Science and Networks
+Developed as part of our first-year engineering school project in Computer Science and Networks.

+By Ruben P. and Claire M.